Victor Information

 These individuals are critical to ensure that pet food is formulated correctly and is not misbalanced.
 This can also help minimize or eliminate other health problems caused by poorly formulated food.

 Victor employs Michael Keith as their Vice President of Nutrition and Procurement.
-Micheal is one of only 12 nutritionists currently holding a Professional Animal Scientist certification in Companion Animal from the American Registry of Professional Animal Sciences (ARPAS).
+Micheal is one of only 12 nutritionists currently holding a Professional Animal Scientist certification in Companion Animals from the American Registry of Professional Animal Sciences (ARPAS).

 Best of Victor

-Victor – Hi-Pro Plus Review
+Hi-Pro Plus Review

 The recipe contains a substantial variety of meat and fish ingredients, all of which are meat meals.
 While meat meals may sound scary to some, they are, in fact, very nutritionally dense.
-This nutritional density is as they have had their moisture removed before being manufacturing.

-As long as the meat meal ingredient is named, it should be considered a high-quality ingredient.
 Examples of meat meals used in Hi-Pro Plus include Beef Meal, Chicken Meal, Pork Meal, and Menhaden Fish Meal.

-Besides, the sum of carbohydrates provided by the portion of these two ingredients is modest and satisfactory for the vast majority of dogs.
+Besides, the sum of carbohydrates provided by the portion of these two grain ingredients is modest and satisfactory for the vast majority of dogs.

 Grain-Free Beef & Vegetable Cuts In Gravy Review